Kasvot Växt: í rokk: Reception and aftermath

 The performance was received positively by critics.
 Mike Ayers of Relix wrote, "From start to finish, it’s the band’s best whole collection of songs, perhaps in decades."
 Scott Bernstein of JamBase wrote that the performance was "One of the most ambitious sets in Phish history" and that the Kasvot Växt songs were "A stunning collection of original music," particularly praising "Say It To Me S.A.N.T.O.S."
 Andy Cush of Spin described the set as "an extremely well-executed gag from Phish" and described the involvement of publications such as Allmusic and WFMU as helping to make the band's prank convincing because they are "exactly the sort of places that would be genuinely interested in this kind of rock esoterica if it were real".

 Following the performance, Phish continued to play the Kasvot Växt songs at their concerts.
-"Say It to Me S.A.N.T.O.S" has been played at over 20 subsequent concerts since its debut, and "Turtle in the Clouds", "We Are Come to Outlive Our Brains", "Death Don't Hurt Very Long", and "The Final Hurrah" have also continued to be regularly performed.
+"Say It to Me S.A.N.T.O.S" has been played at over 50 subsequent concerts since its debut, and "Turtle in the Clouds" and "The Final Hurrah" have also continued to be regularly performed.